MarkVed17/compy/README.md

 # [Compy](https://compy.netlify.app/) | Notes App 📝

 Here's your features-packed note-taking app.
-Organize and carry anywhere all of your notes in one spot.
+Organize and carry anywhere all of your notes in one spot with Compy.

 ## Link